Philip-Otter/Otter-Penetration/Penetration Testing Notes/Information Gathering/ACTIVE DIRECTORY.md

 - Trust is expanded to objects the child-domain trusts
 ### Non-Transitive
 - Only the child domain is trusted

+## Bidirectional VS One-Way Trusts
+***
+- Bidirectional
+	- Users from both domains can access resources in a trusting domain
+- One-Way
+	- Only users in a trusted domain can access resources in a trusting domain
+	- Direction of trust is opposite to the direction of access
 # Tombstone
 ***
 	Container that holds deleted objects